MartinT86/MartinT86.github.io/_posts/PUB2017-09-03-trunk-based-development-debate.md

 One argument I have been presented with before is what I call the rebrand problem.
 The argument goes, when you are doing a big change such as rebranding a website then you need to do that work on a branch as you don't want to block releases for that amount of time.

+However I would argue this is the wrong approach.
+Firstly I would be looking to carry out some prefactoring on my code.
+Make changes that may not have any direct changes to the end user but that make the code more flexible and easier to change.
+For example, making sure all colours in the app are managed in one place, by using Sass variables for example.

+Although I would prefer to avoid large changes altogether and deliver the work incrementally.
+For example, looking at Amazon's front end changes over the years, I would say the design has evovled incrementally rather than large step changes.

 ## Conclusion

+Overall i would say that there are some instances where trunk based development can help, such as when you are supporting multiple versions on an app.
+However, I would imagine that if a branching strategy is helpful, then there are likely to be further underlying issues that you should also be addressing.